Are-Oelsner/Spiderling/README.md

 TODO change over all camera stuff to new functions at c and up write functions for looking left and write, keeping cam.center the same distance away as you turn.
 Fix buffer problem...

+Figure out hLook and vLook functions for keeping the center the same distance away as you look around